Advertisement

 Digital Nomads I have to disappoint you but there is no Thailand Digital Nomad Visa.
-For a country that has two of its cities Bangkok and Chiang Mai regularly in the top 3 digital nomad hotspots in the world as per nomadlist.com, it baffles me that there is still no Digital Nomad Visa or even a sign of a visa like this in the making.
+For a country that has two of its cities and regularly in the top 3 digital nomad hotspots in the world as per nomadlist.com, it baffles me that there is still no Digital Nomad Visa or even a sign of a visa like this in the making.

 Breaking news: Thailand has launched a Digital Nomad Visa and increased the visa exemption duration from 30 days to 60 days.